She (Tyler, the Creator song): Production and composition

-Rapper Tyler, the Creator, who is often known for his controversial nature, and R&B singer and occasional rapper Frank Ocean, who joined hip hop collective Odd Future, had quickly bonded and became friends, collaborating on several tracks such as "Analog 2", "Window" and "She."
-Ocean appears on the track "She" providing a rapping verse, and the hook, while Tyler raps and covers the production.
+Rapper Tyler, the Creator, who, at the time, was often known for his controversial nature, and R&B singer and occasional rapper Frank Ocean, who joined hip hop collective Odd Future, had quickly bonded and became friends, collaborating on several tracks such as "Analog 2", "Window" and "She."
+Ocean appears on the track "She" providing a rapping verse (intro), and the hook, while Tyler raps and covers the production.

 "She" has been described as "the closest thing to a slow jam on Goblin, where "Tyler genuinely wrestles with lust."
 The song features Tyler, the Creator pining "for a gorgeous girl" while "crooner Frank Ocean chimes in with a vocal hook".
 The track is "delivered with sweetly juvenile expressions of desire, except that Tyler peppers the track with a single-word epithet that would earn him a kick in the groin from any self-respecting woman."
 HipHopDX's Sean Ryon mused that "even the more subdued songs like "She" with Frank Ocean" embody "Tyler’s middle-fingers-up attitude, as he twists perverted tales of stalking girls and “stabbing Bruno Mars in his goddamn esophagus” into anathematic odes to unbridled individualism."

 Though it was noted that even "She" has "passing moments of lyrical humanity to go with the pliant music ("When I'm with my friends I just put on a front / But in the back of my top I'm writing songs about 'we'"), The Village Voice's Eric Harvey wrote that the "sinuous Frank Ocean feature "She" ramps up the voyeurism" and that he "keeps things within a Rear Window framework.
 He admits he's going through the dating motions strictly to get laid, but he also says that his violent front is just a show for his boys."

-The song was featured on Tyler's first studio album titled Goblin, in which "She" was released as the fourth single from that album.
+The song was featured on Tyler's first studio album titled Goblin, in which "She" was released as the third single from that album.
+In 2022, Tyler revealed during a concert at the Crypto.com Arena that he originally produced the beat for Snoop Dogg, but didn’t know how to reach out to him.
+HipHopDX subsequently reported that Snoop had approved of the song in an interview filmed months after the song's release.